-Accommodations: We provide your first nights lodging at Piccadilly Inn at the Airport in Fresno and 6 nights tent camping (pricing based on double occupancy).
+Accommodations: We provide your first nights lodging at Wyndham Garden Hotel at the Airport in Fresno and 6 nights tent camping (pricing based on double occupancy).

 Equipment: We supply all group camping gear (stoves, cookware, water filters, group first aid kit, etc.).
 We can also supply personal camping equipment (backpacks, sleeping bags, ground pads,trekking poles, and tents) upon request with no additional fee.
 You are welcome to bring your own personal camping equipment if you prefer.
 A detailed gear list will be sent to you upon registration.

 Meals: We provide meals starting with lunch on day two through lunch and trail snacks the last day.
 Our "Backcountry Gourmet" meals have been acclaimed in Sunset Magazine.
 We take pride in providing excellent meals even in remote surroundings.

 Your Cost Includes: Meals (as noted above), group camping gear (as noted above), personal camping equipment (as listed above), accommodations (as noted above), transportation to and from the remote trailheads, applicable permits, professional mountain guide(s), pre-trip planning packet, and trip support from our friendly office staff.

 Not Included: Personal clothing and footwear, personal gear not listed under “Equipment” above, meals while in the front country, tips for guides (10-20% of trip cost is customary), transportation except as noted above, and optional trip cancellation insurance.